LightInTheDarkNight/startup/README.md

 ## HTML Deliverable
 Changes:
  - framework of pages created representing the final functionality of the app, including home, play, friends, chat, login, leaderboard, and account info pages
-   - Including the tags Body, Nav, Main, Header, and footer on each page
+   - Including the tags Body, Nav, Main, Header, and Footer on each page
- - Links to each page from the home page (chat isn't in the navigation, only in the body of the main page and linked from the "Friends" page)
+ - Links to each page from the home page via the nav bar (account info page is behind the login page - it will accept anything as a username and password right now)
- - Standin text and images for the eventual project features, including a picture as a button to stand in for the game, input fields for options to join or watch another game, login placeholders, mimic chat structure, and more
+ - Standin text and images for the eventual project features, including a picture and settings inputs to stand in for the game, input fields for options to join or watch another game, login placeholders, mimic chat structure, and more
- - Login page includes a placeholder login form, and submitting it takes you to the account page, including a placeholder user name display
+ - Login page includes a placeholder login form, and submitting it takes you to the account page, including placeholder displays for account info including screen name, rank, friends summary, and highscore.
  - Database placeholder on the leaderboard page
  - Websocket placeholder on the chat page
- - 3rd part service placeholder on the login page (SSO option)
+ - 3rd party service placeholder on the login page (SSO option) and in account creation functionality

 ## Specifications